erikeldridge/app-quality-cookbook/service.md

     $ curl "http://localhost:8080/feature_switch_config?id=123&os=android&version=2.3"
     {feature_c=true, feature_b=false, feature_a=true}

-If you need to modify your feature selector code during your integration, you can open both projects in separate [IntelliJ windows](https://www.jetbrains.com/idea/help/opening-multiple-projects.html#d1286669e148).
-Run `mvn package` after any feature selector changes to repackage the _jar_ file imported into the feature switch service project.

-Update your integration tests once your functional testing with curl works.

-    ...
-    @Test
-    public void testGet() throws IOException {
-        final String responseMsg = target()
-            .path("feature_switch_config")
-            .queryParam("id", "123")
-            .queryParam("os", "android")
-            .queryParam("version", "2.3")
-            .request()
-            .get(String.class);
-        HashMap<String, Boolean> expected = new HashMap<>();
-        expected.put("feature_a", true);
-        expected.put("feature_b", false);
-        expected.put("feature_c", true);
-        assertEquals(expected.toString(), responseMsg);
-    }
-    ...

-Commit your changes, especially since the upcoming JSON integration is complicated.

-Next, we want to return the config as JSON so external callers can easily parse it.
+The next step is to format our response as JSON to external callers can easily parse it.

+However, the steps to integrate JSON are complicated and it would be nice to save our state.
+We only want to commit working code, though, so create a temp branch to encapsulate the changes.

+    $ git branch integration_json
+    $ git checkout integration_json

 We can use a tool called Jackson to convert our Java objects to JSON.

-To do that, we'll need to configure our project, Jersey, and our app logic to use Jackson for JSON parsing.
+To do that, we'll need to make changes to our project, Jersey, and app logic.

 Add a dependency on Jersey's Jackson artifact in your _pom.xml_: